 Even after the best of all explanations, you still need to practice playing at an online poker table.
 We have created reviews of the best online poker schools to show you where you can practice your play.

 Compared to Texas Hold’em, 7 Card Stud is definitely the older poker variant, in fact it dates back to the American Civil War.
 At that time (mid 19th century) poker was becoming ever more popular in general and ever more poker variants were created, as were 7 Card Stud and 7 Card Stud Hi/Lo.
 Until the incredible rise of Texas Hold’em during the 1970s, 7 Card Stud was by far the most popular game in casinos worldwide.
 One of the best 7 Card Stud Hi/Lo players is poker-pro Daniel Negreanu.
-He won the WSOP 7 Card Stud Hi/Lo Main Event in 2002.
+He won the 2002 WSOP 7 Card Stud Hi/Lo Main Event.